 Work With Me

-A few of her most popular workshops are:
+A few of my most popular workshops are:

 In this keynote presentation, Paula will explore the gap between the dominant discourse in autism and the stories of people on the spectrum themselves.
 She will share excerpts from her documentary film on the voices of people with autism and discuss what their voices and messages mean for our daily work in schools and communities.

 Too many on the spectrum are excluded from literacy experiences that are inclusive, rich, and appropriately challenging.
-In this workshop, reasons for these exclusions will be explored and a rationale for providing inclusive supports will be offered.
+In this workshop that is based on her book by the same title, the reasons for these exclusions will be explored and a rationale for providing inclusive supports will be offered.
 Several strategies for supporting students with autism and Asperger syndrome in reading,writing, speaking, and listening activities will also be shared.

-Contact Paula to get a full listing of the presentations and workshops that she offers.
+Contact me to get a full listing of the presentations and workshops that she offers.